-Yes.
 Most of our GHG emissions from operations are related to the energy used to power our facilities.
-To save money, drive progress toward our goals, and reduce our climate impacts, we:
+To save money, drive progress toward our goals, and reduce our climate impacts, our strategy is to:

 - Aggressively reduce energy consumption through optimization and efficiency projects